ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 This site will live at https://readthedocs.com.
 The profits from the ``.com`` will help fund development on the ``.org``.

+https://readthedocs.com is launching today with a private beta.
+You can sign up for invites now, and we will start letting people in soon.

 **readthedocs.org will always be free and available for open source docs.**

 Why a .com and a .org